mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 Once data has been safely ingested and stored, we run some automatic regression detection on all Telemetry [histogram measures] using [Cerberus].
 This code looks for changes in the distribution of a measure, and emails probe owners if a significant change is observed.

 Production ETL jobs are run via [Airflow], which monitors batch job progress and alerts if there are failures in any job.
-Self-serve batch jobs run via ATMO also generate alerts upon failure.
+Self-serve batch jobs running via Databricks also generate alerts upon failure.

 Scheduled [Re:dash] queries may also be configured to generate alerts, which is used to monitor the last-mile user facing status of derived datasets.
 Re:dash may also be used to monitor and alert on high-level characteristics of the data, or really anything you can think of.